 Update: Even after the approval of Article 17 (the Article formerly known as Article 13) of the EU Copyright Directive, the subsequent statement on our video policy remains unchanged.

 We encourage all our users (content creators, gamers, and other parts of the community) to make videos using THQ Nordic’s game content, such as playthrough, instruction videos or just plain fun movies.
-We are fine with publishing these videos to your website or YouTube or similar video sharing services.
+We are fine with you publishing said content to your website or YouTube or similar video sharing services.

 Here is what we don't want: